 How do others contribute to this positive thing?

 You can do it however often you want.
 I do it maybe once a week, but if you’re starting out, you can do it every day.
 When you do it for a while, you’ll start to notice that actively acknowledging positive things starts to push some of the negative out.
 It’s not that you’ll eliminate negative thoughts.
 They’ll still be there.
 You’ll just start to balance them out, so they don’t take up so much space.
-Like eating too many good bread before the evil main course.
+Like eating too much good bread before the evil main course.

 And that’s all I have for today.
 But before you go, I need to acknowledge that I didn’t make this up.
 I learned it from the army, where we teach it as a strategy.
 I put it into my own words, mostly, and applied it to how I use it for writing.
 But it’s all them.